LaughingSun/eson-js/docs/spec.md

 # stringify ( value [ , replacer [ , space ] ] )

 The `**stringify**` function returns a String in JSON format representing an ECMAScript value.
 It can take three parameters.
 The first parameter is required.
-The <var>value</var> parameter is an ECMAScript value, which is usually an object or array, although it can also be a String, Boolean, Number or **null**.
-The optional<var>replacer</var> parameter is either a function that alters the way objects and arrays are stringified, or an array of Strings and Numbers that acts as a white list for selecting the object properties that will be stringified.
-The optional <var>space</var> parameter is a String or Number that allows the result to have white space injected into it to improve human readability.
+The *value* parameter is an ECMAScript value, which is usually an object or array, although it can also be a String, Boolean, Number or **null**.
+The optional *replacer* parameter is either a function that alters the way objects and arrays are stringified, or an array of Strings and Numbers that acts as a white list for selecting the object properties that will be stringified.
+The optional *space* parameter is a String or Number that allows the result to have white space injected into it to improve human readability.

 These are the steps in stringifying an object: